SkyAPM/SkyAPM-nodejs/docs/install-agent.md

 # Install nodejs agent

 ## Installation nodejs module
-Add the skywalking-nodejs module as a dependency to your application:
+Add the skyapm-nodejs module as a dependency to your application:
 > npm install skyapm-nodejs@latest --save

 ## Initialization